PhilReinhold/liveplot/README.md

 ----------
 By default Macs restrict the size of shared memory that can be allocated to a single process.
 To overcome this, copy `sysctl.conf` to `/etc`, or append it if the file is already present.
+Reboot your system to apply the changes.